patrickmineault/research_code/docs/slides/04-docs.md

 * I like [notion.so](https://notion.so) as a labbook
 * Blog: jekyll hosted on Github pages or wordpress.com
-* I used to have a self-hosted wordpress.org website starting in 2005, it was lost in the sands of time - use a hosted service
 * I have had a [wordpress.com blog](https://xcorr.net) for the last 12 years.
-Two weeks ago I copied and pasted from a blog post dated 2009.
+Two weeks ago I copied and pasted from a blog post that I wrote in 2009.

 # Dashboards